The history of Yr Hen Stablau, Pantlludw

 Pantlludw has been the home of Matthews and Ruck families since 1821 when it was built for the aunt of Richard Matthews from Llanwrin.

-Richard’s daughter Mary Anne married Lawrence Ruck from Kent and they lived in Pantlludw in later life and developed the garden and buildings.
-Lawrence’s initials are on the plaque on the east wall of Yr Hen Stablau.
+Richard’s daughter Mary Anne married Laurence Ruck from Kent and they lived in Pantlludw in later life and developed the garden and buildings.
+Laurence’s initials are on the plaque on the east wall of Yr Hen Stablau.

 Mary Anne, Nain (grandmother) to the family, was a very active member of Meirionnydd society, proud of being Welsh, a creator of the garden at Pantlludw, a regular visitor to London, daily letter writer, and embroiderer.